-Nashville Tech is authorized under federal law to enroll non-immigrant, alien students on F-1 student visas in the associate's degree programs.
-Applicants should have the following credentials on file in the Admissions Office one month prior to the beginning of the semester in which they wish to enroll:
+Nashville Tech is authorized under federal law to enroll non-immigrant students on F-1 student visas in the associate's degree programs.
+Applicants should have the following credentials on file in the Admissions Office one month prior to the startning of the semester in which they wish to enroll:

 - 1. A completed application for admission. - 2.
 A \$5 nonrefundable application fee submitted with the application. - Official copies of academic records of attendance from secondary schools, colleges, or universities accompanied by a notarized or certified English translation of these documents. - 4.
 Official scores of the Test of English as a Foreign Language (TOEFL).
 A minimum score of 500 is required for admission.
 Course work completed at another United States institution may be used in lieu of standardized examination scores.
-Additional institutional placement assessment is required of ail international students.
+Additional institutional placement assessment is required of all international students.
 Any academic skill deficiencies must be removed through enrollment in the Academic Skills Department. - 5.
 Satisfactory evidence of the financial capability to meet the expense involved while studying at Nashville Tech.
 Applicants on F-1 status must complete the form, provided by the college, showing financial capability.
 Completion of this form includes the student's intent to attend the college full time (12 or more credit hours per semester) and states that no employment will be required to meet expenses.
 International students will pay out-of-state fees. - 6.
 A certificate from a licensed physician or other medical authority verifying freedom from tuberculosis.
 This certificate must be submitted to the Admissions Office 30 days from the first day of classes in order to continue enrollment.
-If the student either has tuberculosis or has potential tuberculosis requiring medical treatment, continued enrollment depends upon the decision of a licensed physician that enrollment is not a risk to others, and upon the student's compliance with any prescribed medical treatment.
+If the student either has tuberculosis or has potential tuberculosis requiring medical treatment, continued enrollment depends upon the decision of a licensed physician that enrollment is not a risk to others, and upon the student's compliance with any prescribed medical treatment. - 7.
+All foreign non-immigrant students with F visas must enroll in the TBR Student/Scholar Health & Accident Insurance Plan as a condition of admission and continued enrollment at the institution.
+In the event that a student has "adequate coverage," the required enrollment in TBR's S/S H&A Insurance Plan will be waived.
+For the purpose of this policy, "adequate coverage" shall mean that the student's coverage meets or exceeds the level of coverage provided to participants in the TBR's Student/Scholar Health & Accident Insurance Plan.